-I wish to extend my thanks to Dr. Susan Brown, Dr. Stephanie Crispin, and Gary McConville for their review of and suggestions for this article.
+I wish to extend my thanks to Dr. Susan Brown for her review of the article and to Dr. Stephanie Crispin and Gary McConville for their suggestions.

 Teresa Bradley Bays, DVM, CVA, DABVP (Exotic Companion Mammal Specialist), practices in Missouri at the Belton Animal Clinic and Exotic Care Center.
 She is the author of numerous articles and book chapters on exotic animals and is the senior editor and coauthor of Exotic Pet Behavior: Birds, Reptiles, and Small Mammals.
 Dr. Bradley Bays speaks nationally and internationally on exotic animal medicine and surgery.
 She is also actively involved with community service as veterinarian for HELP Humane, veterinarian for an animal facility at a domestic violence shelter, and as founder and coordinator of the Pajamas for Foster Kids Program (www.beltonanimal.com for additional information).